 \section{Introduction and preliminaries}

+It is known that for any $k\in \mathbb N$, any group definable in an o-minimal expansion of the real field can be definably endowed with a $C^k$-Lie group structure (see \cite{Pi88} or \cite{PPSlinear}).
+It is also shown in these papers that definable morphisms between groups definable in such structures are $C^k$-Lie maps.
+This paper investigates the converse: when is a Lie morphism between definable groups definable.

+We will fix $k=2$ above, so that by a \emph{Lie group} we mean a group with a compatible $C^2$-manifold structure and by a \emph{Lie group homomorphism} we mean a $C^2$-map between the manifold structure of two Lie groups.
+Given a group definable in an o-minimal expansion of the real closed field we will understand it to be a Lie group with the definable $C^2$-Lie structure.

+Let $G_1$ and $G_2$ be two groups which are definable in o-minimal expansions of the real field, and let $\phi$ be a Lie isomorphism between them.
+If $G_1$ and $G_2$ are abelian, the question of whether or not $\phi$ is a definable isomorphism has been studied for a long time.

+It is known that in the real field with no added structure the exponential map between the additive and multiplicative group is not definable, any one dimensional torsion fee group is definably isomorphic to either the additive or the multiplicative group.
+Also in the real field, if $A$ is an abelian variety then $A(\mathbb R)$ is a definable but it does not split as products of one dimensional tori (despite being isomorphic as Lie groups).

-Let $\phi$ be a Lie isomorphism between two groups $G_1$ and $G_2$ which are definable in o-minimal expansions of the real field.
-If $G_1$ and $G_2$ are abelian, the question of whether or not $\phi$ is a definable isomorphism has been studied for a long time and of course it depends on the o-minimal structure: In the real field the exponential map between the additive and multiplicative group is not definable, and the real points of abelian varieties do not split as products of tori.
-Even when the exponential is definable, it is not known whether or not any two one dimensional torsion free ordered groups are definably isomorphic (see \cite{MiSt} for a survey around this question) nor do we know whether any torsion free abelian two dimensional definable group splits (definably) as the product of one dimensional subgroups (\cite{PeSt} provides a good vision of the status of the question and gives answers in some cases).
+In o-minimal structures expanding the real exponential field, much less is known.
+It is an open question whether or not any two one dimensional torsion free ordered groups are definably isomorphic (see \cite{MiSt} for a survey around this question) and it is also open whether any torsion free abelian two dimensional definable group splits definably as the product of one dimensional subgroups (\cite{PStorsionfree} provides a good vision of the status of the question and gives answers in some cases).

-In this paper we will not focus on these issues (although we will give some insights in Section \ref{Adding} when we prove that any Lie isomorphism between groups definable in an o-minimal expansion of the exponential real field can be added while preserving o-minimality).
-The main result of this paper consists in proving that these are the only obstructions.